 Step 2: Assessment/Evaluation

 This is the first step to determine whether a child meets certain special education eligibility criteria.
-For example, a child with a diagnosis of autism or who is suspected may have autism will qualify for special education if there is a “developmental disability significantly affecting verbal and nonverbal communication and social interaction, generally evident before age three, that adversely affects a child’s educational performance.
-Other characteristics often associated with autism are engagement in repetitive activities and stereotyped movements, resistance to environmental change or change in daily routines, and unusual responses to sensory experiences.”
+For example, a child with a diagnosis of Autism or who is suspected may have Autism will qualify for special education if there is a “developmental disability significantly affecting verbal and nonverbal communication and social interaction, generally evident before age three, that adversely affects a child’s educational performance.
+Other characteristics often associate with autism are engagement in repetitive activities and stereotyped movements, resistance to environmental change or change in daily routines, and unusual responses to sensory experiences.”
 34 C.F.R. § 300.8(c)(1)(i).

-- How Long Does The Assessment Process Take?
-After the parent provides informed consent (usually in writing) to testing, the LEA can take up to 60 days to complete the assessment process.
+After the parent provided her “informed” consent (usually in writing) to testing, the LEA can take up to 60 days to complete the assessment process.
 The assessment process ends with an Individualized Education Program (IEP) meeting to discuss the results of the assessment.

-Content of the IEP: From the information it gathers, the IEP team then identifies areas of educational need and determines the child’s present levels of academic and functional performance, often called Present Levels of Academic And Functional Performance (PLAAFP).
-The PLAAFPs help the IEP team determine how to write reasonable and objectively measurable goals.
-It’s the IEP team’s job to write reasonable and measurable goals in every area of unique need affecting the child’s ability to access her education.
-The child’s IEP goals guide the IEP team in determining the most appropriate placement (school or other location) and services in the Least Restrictive Environment (LRE).
-Other important items to be included in the IEP are any modifications or accommodations required for the child to benefit from his education.
-Modifications often involve changing the child’s classroom, or the content or type of curriculum being taught.
+From the information it gathers, the IEP Team then identifies areas of educational need and determines the child’s present levels of academic and functional performance, often called Present Levels of Performance (PLOP).
+The PLOPs are what help the IEP determine how to write reasonable and objectively measurable goals.
+It’s the IEP Team’s job to write reasonable and measurable goals in every area of unique need affecting the child’s ability to access his education.
+The child’s IEP goals guide the IEP Team in determining the most appropriate placement (school or other location) and services in the Least Restrictive Environment (LRE).
+Some other important items to be included as part of the IEP are whether the child requires any modifications or accommodations to benefit from his education.
+Modifications often involve changing the child’s classroom, or the content or type of curriculum that is being taught.
 For example, a modification could include administering a spelling test with 15 words instead of 30.
-Accommodations do not involve a change to the content or type of curriculum but instead provide the same classroom or curriculum with extra support to allow the child appropriate or meaningful access.
-Some examples of accommodations are: seating the child at the front of the classroom, providing extra time to complete assignments or tests, and allowing a child to take an exam in a quiet room away from other students.
+Accommodations would not involve a change to the content or type of curriculum but instead provide the same classroom or curriculum with extra support to allow the child appropriate or meaningful access.
+Some examples of accommodations are: seating the child at the front of the classroom, providing extra time to complete assignments or tests and allowing a child to take an exam in a quiet room away from other students.